Looking for a Trimbox alternative?

 Frequently Asked Questions

-Do I need to install a Chrome extension to use Gmailytics?
+Do I need to install a browser extension to use Gmailytics?

 No. Gmailytics is a standalone web dashboard — works in any modern browser (Chrome, Firefox, Safari, Edge) without installing anything.
-A separate Chrome extension is available if you want one, but it's optional.
-Trimbox runs as a Chrome extension and mobile app, with no standalone web dashboard.
+A separate browser extension is available if you want one (it adds 500 bonus free cleanups/mo), but it's optional.

 Try Gmailytics free